earthnuker/ScrapHacks/NOTES.md

 1. exctract `Data.packed`
 2. in m3d.ini uncomment (remove `;`) "ConsolaWnd" (GUI Console) or "ConsolaTxt" (Text Console) and set the value to "SI"
 3. repack "Data.packed"
-or Use a custom Content Pack (**untested!**)
+or right click on the title bar (in windowed mode) and click "Switch Console" or Use a custom Content Pack (**untested!**)

 # Misc.
 Interesting things